nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

  That is what you will need to do as well.
 Should a license file not be included in the project, and you cannot find one, it is wise to contact the author.

 **A word of caution**: These automated systems are not foolproof (e.g. a module about license detection may detect multiple licenses, even though it is itself using another license).
-If you are bound by regulatory compliance, you need to go through them all by hand - and don't be afraid to reach out to the author if you need clarification.
+If you are bound by regulatory compliance, you need to go through them all by hand - and don't be afraid to reach out to the author if you need clarification - or even a different license.
+This is sometimes possible.
+Just remember, it's better to ask permission than forgiveness.

 ### Using open-source
-If you use anything that is open-source, you must declare it and make the original licenses easily accessible.
+If you use anything that is open-source, you must declare its use and make the original licenses easily accessible.
 If you are using, for example, node modules in your project, then these licenses are available in the source code of the project when someone downloads the project files and "installs" the dependencies.
 You can usually find it as a file named `LICENSE` in the root folder or in the "license" field in the `package.json`

 Generally this is enough, however if you make any changes to the original library, you may be required to notify and / or submit these changes back to the community.
 This depends on the license type, but we will cover licensing specifics in the final section.